 - That of God Award, which is for Young Friends in the second to fifth grades.
 Although intended for this age group, first graders may also attempt the award if appropriate.

 - Spirit of Truth Award, which is for Young Friends in the sixth to twelfth grades and Venture Scouts.

 Participants must be members of Boy Scouts of America, Girl Scouts USA while being members or attenders of a Monthly Meeting or Friends Church.
 This includes active participation in the life of the Meeting or Church, regular attendance for worship and, if applicable, business meetings, as well as First Day or Sunday School or religious education at a Quaker school.

 A Spanish-language version of the program is also available upon request.
 Please email the clerk.

 Effective June 11, 2016: Order your US Program youth awards directly from Friends Committee on Scouting.
-Postage is $5.
-Currently checks and money orders are accepted (Pay Pal option will be available soon), made payable to ‘Friends Committee on Scouting.’
+“That of God” award is $20 including postage.
+“Spirit of Truth” award is $25 including postage.
+Currently checks and money orders are accepted, made payable to ‘Friends Committee on Scouting.’
 Mail application and payment to: Friends Committee on Scouting, 7140 East Buddy Lane, Camby, IN 46113.
 Applications will be processed and sent out within two business days.
-Questions – email the Clerk at: email@example.com
+Questions – email the Clerk at: firstname.lastname@example.org

 The two awards are slightly different but both incorporate an eight-pointed star, known as the Quaker Star, with a scriptural quotation central to Quaker belief: “A light that shines in the dark”.
 The red and black Quaker star dates back to the work of British Friends during the Franco-Prussian War of 1872.
 It has, since that time, been associated with Quaker relief service worldwide.
 The quotation comes from the first chapter of the Gospel of John, fifth verse.
 It refers to the light of God that shines in all humanity.